This a curated list of the digital marketing tools and resources I use personally, and recommend for building and

 Your email list is probably the most valuable marketing asset you can have your your business.
-I have produced a comprehensive free course on the whole subject of listbuilding, which will show you exactly what to do to build your email list as quickly and effectively as possible.
+I have produced a FREE Listbuilding Course, which will show you exactly what to do to build your email list as quickly and effectively as possible.
 I recommend you get the free course to understand the techniques fully, but the main tools I use are:

 AWeber is probably the world’s favourite email and autoresponder service, used by most of the top marketers.
 I use it myself, having switched from MailChimp a few years ago.
 It does everything you want it to, without paying extra for complicated features that most people never use.

 I also use and highly recommend ConvertKit, which offers a lot more sophistication in the way you can interact with your subscribers.
 For example, when somebody buys one of my books on Gumroad, they are automatically imported into ConvertKit, and sent a series of welcome emails without me having to do anything.
 If I decide to send a promo email for the book, then ConvertKit will exclude people who have already bought the book.
 One of the most useful features is the ability to ‘tag’ people according to their interests, so I can tailor the emails they receive to make them more relevant to them.

 For Pop-ups and other opt-in forms I use and recommend Thrive Leads.
 It really is the best solution for WordPress sites, with unparalleled features, and controls to avoid upsetting your visitors whilst still maximising conversions.
 For non-WordPress sites, I use SumoMe.